mtuomiko/advent-of-code/2022/aoc/README.md

 used as the build system.

 Solvers for different challenges are used through command line / program arguments.
 Provide the solver and the input filename as arguments.
 See [Main.kt](src/main/kotlin/Main.kt) and [resources](src/main/resources) for listings.
-So input files are read from resources.
+Input files are read from resources using the filename, not by providing a path to the file.

 For example `./gradlew run --args="01a 01_input.txt"`

 ### Random

-Some solutions might end up in separate packages to use top level functions without naming conflicts.
+Some solutions are stored in separate packages in order to use Kotlin top level functions without naming conflicts.